RyanBean-Code/Spreadsheet_project/README.md

 - load from file
 - save to file
 - upgradable design
-- code coforming to stylecops style >:(
+- code conforming to stylecops standards >:(